 Things to do in the area: Stay this side of the border and head into the beautiful town of Shrewsbury for a day’s exploring or jump into Wales and explore the delights of Welshpool.

 5. TrwynYr Wylfa Camping – Conwy

 The only Welsh feature on our list sits on the outskirts of Snowdonia National Park while overlooking the Conwy coastline.
 Feel free to show up in a caravan, campervan or to pitch your own tent – with beautiful wide-open green spaces there’s room for all.
 Situated only a short walk to the local pub, the beach and fishing spots, there’s something for all the family.
 And best of all, it’s dog friendly too.

 Things to do in the area: A campsite worthy of the drive it takes to get there, you can enjoy being within driving distance of Bangor, Anglesea and Llandudno, while also being able to venture deeper into Snowdonia National Park if it takes your fancy.

-So there you have it, a family camping list spanning far-and-wide across the UK, ideal for those last minute bank holiday trips.
+So there you have it, family camping ideas spanning far-and-wide across the UK, ideal for those last minute camping trips.

 Get equipped for your family camping trip in style with all the camping accessories you’ll need to tackle the elements in confidence.
 From compasses and head torches for the leaders amongst the family to camping essentials like the folding bowl and tripod stool.
 Whatever accessories match your camping style, be sure to keep them safe, dry and organised in outdoor rucksacks that suit your family best.

-When it comes to bank holiday camping ideas, Hawkshead has you covered.
+When it comes to last minute camping ideas, Hawkshead has you covered.